 As you explore the world, you'll acquire new tools and gain access to new abilities that allow you to reach previously unreachable areas.
 And while Metroid and Castlevania lean heavily into horror themes, modern Metroidvania games have branched out in all kinds of ways.

-Here are our picks for the best Metroidvania games you can play on the Nintendo Switch and why they stand out as great.
+Here are my picks for the best Metroidvania games you can play on the Nintendo Switch and why they stand out as great.

 8. Lost Ruins

 The best Metroidvania games always come with a sense of isolation to them.
 They drive home the point that these games are about exploration of a strange place while alone and relying only on your wits for survival.

 Lost Ruins does a great job of that as you take control of a lost woman searching for a way out of the dark labyrinth she finds herself in.
 It's dark and dangerous.
 Exploration is key.
 All signs of a great Metroidvania game.

 The Shantae series has been going strong for more than 20 years, and the latest entry called Shantae and the Seven Sirens is easily the best of the bunch.

 The heroine is fun and charming, the action is challenging but manageable, and the game keeps a fast pace with all the power-ups so that you never get bored.
 Everything that WayForward learned from their previous games is here, resulting in a polished and well-balanced game experience.